bdb112/pyfusion/pyfusion/documentation/ref/config.rst

 tests.cfg
 ---------

-A seperate configuration file "tests.cfg", in the same ".pyfusion" folder in your home directory, can be used during development to enable tests which are disabled by default.
+A separate configuration file "tests.cfg", in the same ".pyfusion" folder in your home directory, can be used during development to enable tests which are disabled by default.

 An example of the syntax is::

 	[EnabledTests]
 	mdsplus = True
 	flucstrucs = True

-etc...

 Database